 Fitness and recreation improvements of a Student Wellness Center

 We have heard from our students that they want expanded climbing facilities, a multi-purpose activity court (MAC), innovative functional training options, traditional wood courts, an outdoor recreation service desk and a contemporary aquatics space.
 We also heard from our students that this facility needs to have an HVAC system that will ensure year-round air quality and appropriate room temperatures.

 The Montana Legislature does not provide funding for the construction of student recreation and/or health centers.
 The Marga Hosaeus Fitness Center and its facilities have always been funded by student fees.

 How will a Student Wellness Center become a reality?

-To make this project happen in the most affordable manner, a mixture of funding sources has been identified, including insurance funds addressing the March 2019 facility losses, existing student fee revenues which are eligible for this project, and a proposed increase of an existing student fee by $58 per semester.
-The ASMSU Senate approved putting the $58 fee request before the student body for a vote April 14-15.
-After the April vote, the fee would go to the Montana Board of Regents for ultimate approval.
-In the meantime, we will provide opportunities for students to learn more about the Student Wellness Center concept, the associated fee to support this innovative model and the value of the proposed improvements, so that they can make an informed decision.
+To make this project happen in the most affordable manner, a mixture of funding sources was identified, including insurance funds addressing the March 2019 facility losses, existing student fee revenues which are eligible for this project, and an increase of an existing student fee by $58 per semester.
+The ASMSU Senate approved putting the $58 fee request before the student body for a vote April 14-15, which passed decisively with above average voter turnout.
+After the April vote, the fee will go to the Montana Board of Regents for ultimate approval at its May 2020 meeting.